Kumneger0/clispot/docs/install.md

    ```

    > **Note for Linux Users:**
-   > You must enable CGO to build the project successfully on Linux, as the audio library depends on C libraries.
+   > You must have a C compiler installed (e.g., `gcc`) and enable CGO to build the project successfully on Linux, as the audio library depends on C libraries.
 This is not required for Windows or macOS.
    > ```bash
    > CGO_ENABLED=1 make build
    > ```